Have you ever been sitting on the pot and thought why does my poop burn like acid?

 - stomach cramps

 If you have a sensitive tummy, digestive problems, peptic ulcer or irritable bowel syndrome, it’s recommended that you avoid foods that are spicy as they can cause burning diarrhea.
+Another problem with spicy foods is they can trigger acid reflux.
+Acid reflux can contribute to hemorrhoids.
+We outline below how hemorrhoids can make your poop burn really bad like acid.

 Sometimes, constipation and diarrhea happen simultaneously.
 When constipation lasts for longer periods, it may result in hemorrhoids — swollen veins in your rectum or anus — and this commonly causes burning poop.
 The burning sensation and pain result when the swollen veins are irritated by bouts of diarrhea during bowel movements.
 Other symptoms of hemorrhoids include: